Wisconsin Quick Facts

 - Since 2014, worksites representing 31,000+ employees across Wisconsin developed and/or adopted policies to implement food service guidelines and nutrition standards.

 - The number of birthing facilities reporting that almost all mother-infant pairs stay together more than 23 hours per day increased from 21 in 2011 to 32 in 2016.
 For more information on breastfeeding initiatives, visit our Breastfeeding Resources page.

 - Wisconsin's comprehensive state health improvement plan specifically addresses nutrition and physical activity as a priority area.
 For more information, visit Healthy Wisconsin.

 Data are from the Centers for Disease Control and Prevention's Division of Nutrition, Physical Activity, and Obesity's "Data, Trends, and Maps."
-2017 data used for Adults and Adolescents metrics, and 2015 data used for Breastfeeding metrics.
+2019 data used for adult metrics, and 2017 for adolescents and breastfeeding metrics.